Hello. We´re now gonna discuss the development of the tongue and the thyroid gland.

 This is very uncommon but it does happen.

 Now, the next interesting thing involving the tongue is that when the first arch

-and third arch meet, there´s a small little divot right at their point of juncture
+and second arch meet, there´s a small little divot right at their point of juncture

 and that is called the foramen cecum.

 And initially, during early development, it actually has a very deep pit

 and at the base of that pit is something called the thyroid diverticulum.